V-Sekai-fire/aria-character-core/MCP_INTEGRATION.md

 ### Empty Responses

 This is expected behavior for empty activity lists and represents a mathematically correct solution (empty plan for empty input).

+### Known Issues

+**MCP Integration Test Failures (7 tests):**
+- Response handling has case clause matching errors in the MCP server
+- The scheduling tool works correctly but response formatting needs fixes
+- Tests show the tool generates proper JSON responses but the server wrapper has issues
+- See test output for specific `CaseClauseError` details in `AriaEngine.MCP.Server.handle_call/3`

+**STN Planner Performance:**
+- One test timeout in complex hierarchical planning scenarios
+- PC-2 algorithm performance needs optimization for large constraint networks

 ## Development